 Collection Groups

 This document uses Collection Groups because the concern is to collect Additional Information about the data being created.
-The Collection Groups identify where Additional Information may be collected use the PMBOK terminology and in particular includes “Closing” because when the process to create data closes, steps must be taken to ensure its usability after the end of that process.
+The Collection Groups identify where Additional Information may be collected and is a specialisation of the PMBOK terminology, in particular including “Closing” because when the process to create data closes, steps must be taken to ensure its usability after the end of that process.
 The Collection Groups are:

 Initiating – justification for creating the data